highcharts/highcharts/docs/chart-and-series-types/treegraph-chart.md

         }
     }]

-This option will take effect on a link, which goes **to** the given node.
+This setting will take effect on the link that goes **to** the given node.

 ### Options